PanGalacticTech/buttonObject_Library/tinyButton/README.md

 3. Open Arduino IDE and select example program.

 ### Dependencies
+* buttonObject_library available from [here](https://github.com/PanGalacticTech/buttonObject_Library) - written by Imogen Heard
 No dependency for library function, however examples have the following dependencies:
-* ledObject_library available from [here](https://github.com/PanGalacticTech/ledObject_library) - written by PanGalacticTech
+* ledObject_library available from [here](https://github.com/PanGalacticTech/ledObject_library) - written by Imogen Heard
 ___________________________________________________________________________________________________________

 ## Use

+# Old Documentation Below, New Documentation in progress

 ### Precompiler Requirements<br>